luis-caldas/nix/README.md

 Second distinction only needed if deemed necessary, it should then be named as what the distinction is about like if a subdivision in an application

-Specifics of certain distinction should all be together and not scattered across other folders, certain specifics can be `env`, `safe`, `config`
+Specifics of certain distinction should all be together and not scattered across other folders, sometimes specifications may also not be needed, certain specifics can be `env`, `safe`, `config`